acapro/volt-materialize/README.md

 Requires Volt -v '0.8.27.beta3' or higher.

 Materialize requires javascript components to be initialized when added dynamically.
 In Volt this can be achieved by using controller actions.
-Using {action}_ready ensures the instantiation gets fired when the view is rendered.
+Using {action}_ready ensures the instantiation gets fired after the view is rendered.

 `app/main/controllers/main_controller.rb`: